Disney's Caribbean Beach Resort: Renovations

 In January 2017, plans were filed for extensive resort renovations.
-The next Disney Vacation Club resort, Disney's Riviera Resort, was built over the original Barbados section and part of the Martinique section of the resort; making Martinique now the smallest section of the resort.
-Disney’s Riviera Resort is not considered a part of the Caribbean Beach Resort and operates with its own check-in and amenities.
+The next Disney Vacation Club resort, Disney's Riviera Resort, was built over the original Barbados section and part of the Martinique section.
+As a result, the Martinique section became the smallest section, the Trinidad North section became the new Barbados section, and the Trinidad South section became known as simply the Trinidad section.
+Riviera is not considered a part of Caribbean Beach and operates with its own check-in and amenities.

-The Caribbean Beach Resort serves as the transfer hub of the Disney Skyliner gondola transit system, which connects Epcot and Disney's Hollywood Studios.
+Caribbean Beach serves as the transfer hub of the Disney Skyliner gondola transit system, which connects Epcot and Disney's Hollywood Studios.